 The cost of dental implants varies according to the patient's requirements and location.
 The Dental Implant Cost Guide estimates that a single tooth implant costs between $1,000 and $3,000, while two implants cost up to $15,000.
 Four to six implants with the supported dentures come in at an average cost of $34,000 per denture, with prices up to $95,000 recorded for both upper and lower.

 If you are looking to fix the gaps in your smile, the good news is that most denture patients are likely candidates for implants.
 An ideal candidate for dental implants should have:

 - Good oral hygiene regimen; brushing twice a day, flossing, and rinsing with an antibacterial mouthwash.

-- Have sufficient bone mass to support the placement of dental implants or whose mouth is suitable for augmentation.
+- Sufficient bone mass to support the placement of dental implants.